gummyworm/monster/README.md

  - auto-formatter and realtime syntax checking
  - powerful macro support
  - virtual memory for user program isolation
+ - 8x8 custom character editor
- - many more...
+ - many, many more...

-For more information about the major components of Monster, refer to the documents linked below.
+For more information about each of the major components of Monster, refer to the documents linked below.

  **[Assembler](docs/assembler.md)**